ITSSONAM-0/solar-system/README.md

 >Reset the camera using Reset View button.

- 🔧 Customization
+ ##🔧 Customization

-Add more planets or moons: Update planetData in script.js.
+>Add more planets or moons: Update planetData in script.js.

-Change planet textures: Replace images in the textures folder.
+>Change planet textures: Replace images in the textures folder.

-Adjust orbit speeds: Modify the slider ranges or default speeds in script.js.
+>Adjust orbit speeds: Modify the slider ranges or default speeds in script.js.

-Change camera distance: Modify initial camera.position.z in script.js.
+>Change camera distance: Modify initial camera.position.z in script.js.

+##🎯 Future Enhancements

+>Add Earth's Moon and other planetary moons.

+>Display planetary info panels on click.

+>Add sound effects for interactive exploration.

+>Optimize starfield rendering for better performanc